thatoddmailbox/mit-backup-tools/README.md

   * Discussions
   * Grades

+##### Page names
+Every Canvas course has a set of pages that are added by the teacher.
+The script recognizes a page's type by its name.
+(For example, the "Announcements" page is handled specially to ensure we capture all the announcements.)

+If your Canvas course has a page name that isn't recognized, the script will error out.
+You can fix this by adding the page to [downloader/src/loader/canvas.ts](./downloader/src/loader/canvas.ts#L327).
+Most likely, you will want the "generic" archive type, which just saves that individual page and nothing else.
+In that case, you can add the page name to the list starting on line 327 of the canvas.ts file.

 #### Confluence
 * Requires `confluence-spaces.json` listing spaces to download
   * This belongs in the `downloader/` folder